 - The table below gives census piece numbers, where known:

 ||R.G.
 10 / 4728

 - There is evidence of a Chapel of Ease and a burial ground adjacent to Eastoft Hall, but all physical traces have since vanished.

-- The Anglican Church is dedicated to St. Bartholomew and it stands in Yorkshire.
+- The Anglican Church is dedicated to Saint Bartholomew and it stands in Yorkshire.
 The church was built in 1855 and the parish registers date from that year.
 Earlier events are recorded in either Crowle parish records or in Adlingfleet.

-- Here is a photo of St. Bartholomew's Church, taken by Ron Cole (who retains the copyright):
+- Here is a photo of St. Bartholomew's Church, taken by Ron COLE (who retains the copyright):

 - Check the Isle of Axholme Deanery to see what LFHS marriage indexes exist.

 - A Primitive Wesleyan chapel was put up in 1860 and a Church Institute in 1805.
 For information and assistance in researching these chapels, see our non-conformist religions page.

 - Check our Church Records page for county-wide resources.

 - The parish was in the Crowle sub-district in the Thorne Registration District.